amine-taktak/login-rest-api/README.md

 # Login-REST-API-Example

-This repository contains an example source, how to use JAX-RS to develop a simple login application.
+This repository contains an example source, how to use Jersey as one of serveral implementations of the JAX-RS (Java API for RESTful Webservices) to develop a simple login application.
 When a client (e.g., Postman or cURL) sends an HTTP POST with crendentials consisting of the username und password, the application validates these credentials against a H2 database.
 If the user is found based on the provided username and password, a response with HTTP status code of 200 OK, along with the user details, is sent back to the user.
 If the user is not found, a response with HTTP status code of 401 Unauthorized and a message stating "User not found" is returned.